Despechá

 The song was met with great commercial success upon release, earning the biggest streaming debut for a Spanish-language song by a female artist in Spotify history.
 "Despechá" topped the charts in Spain, Panama and Uruguay, while also hitting the top ten in seventeen other countries.
 It became Rosalía's first solo entry on the Billboard Hot 100 and her highest charting single on the Billboard Global 200.

-A remix with American rapper Cardi B was released on 16 December 2022.
+In 2025, Rolling Stone listed it among the greatest Spanish-language songs of the 21st century.

 Background

 In March 2022, Rosalía released her third studio album Motomami, which saw a departure from the new flamenco sound of its predecessor and an embracement of Latin music in an avant-garde and experimental key.
-The album spawned the singles "La Fama", "Saoko", and "Chicken Teriyaki" and was met with great commercial and critical success, later becoming the best reviewed and most discussed album of the year on Metacritic.
+The album met with commercial and critical success.
 To further promote the record, the singer embarked on the Motomami World Tour, scheduled to visit seventeen countries from July to December 2022.

-The opening night of the tour at the Recinto Ferial in Almería unveiled three unreleased tracks, a number that was expanded to four after the stop in Seville.
-Two of them have been confirmed to be discarded songs from Motomami while and one was specifically been written for tour season.
+At the opening night of the tour in Almería, Rosalía unveiled three unreleased tracks, with a fourth in Seville.
+Two of them have been confirmed to be discarded songs from Motomami while and one was specifically written for the tour.
 "Despechá" (at the time known as "Lao a Lao" by fans), is performed between a 4-minute classic reggaeton medley that blends Lorna's "Papi Chulo" and "Gasolina" with Rosalía's "TKN" and "Yo x Ti, Tu x Mi"; and the unreleased track "Aislamiento".
-During the medley and "Despechá", Rosalía brings up onstage twenty fans previously selected by her logistic team to dance with her and the eight-men 'motopapi' crew, marking the performance a highlight within the show.
+During the medley and "Despechá", Rosalía brought onstage twenty fans previously selected by her team to dance with her, making the performance a highlight within the show.

 "Despechá" became a fan favorite, and videos of the performance were shared on TikTok.
 On 12 July, Rosalía posted a TikTok video teasing the studio version of the song.
-During the 19 July show in Madrid, the singer asked the audience whether they preferred the track to be titled "Despechá" or "Lao a Lao" to which the audience responded with the former.
+During the 19 July show in Madrid, the singer asked the audience whether they preferred the track to be titled "Despechá" or "Lao a Lao", with the audience preferring the former.
 After performing it at her show in Bilbao on 27 July, Rosalía revealed that "Despechá" would be released on digital platforms that same night.